tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 {{I-D.bft-rats-kat}}.
 Not all platforms support this model, and a document that defines private key attestation for use in TLS Attestation as defined here, must specify:

-* The format and the lifetime of TIK (e.g. an ephemeral, per session TIK vs. a long lived one).
 * How the key is attested using a structure carried by the Certificate message.
 * How proof of possession is performed.